MichaIng/DietPi/README.md

 # DietPi for Raspberry Pi's
 http://fuzon.co.uk/phpbb/viewtopic.php?f=8&t=6

-# DietPi for oDroid C1
+DietPi for oDroid C1
 http://fuzon.co.uk/phpbb/viewtopic.php?f=8&t=11

 # DietPi GPLv2 License
-DietPi Copyright (C) 2015 Daniel Knight
+DietPi Copyright (C) 2015 Daniel Knight , daniel_haze@hotmail.com , fuzon.co.uk
-Contact: daniel_haze@hotmail.com
-Website: fuzon.co.uk

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by